 Gossamer Gear Gorilla 40L – unisex

 I used a Gorilla for many years on trips up to a week in length, although it takes some packing discipline to carry that much food and gear in the pack.
-If you’re rough on backpacks and rip them up, I would recommend upgrading the to Silverback 50, which has the same top lid and compression system.
+If you’re rough on backpacks and rip them up, I would recommend upgrading the to Silverback 55 which is far tougher to rip up.

 Gossamer Gear Kumo 36L – unisex